mbeddr/mps-platform-docs/src/doc/docs/mps_internal/editor_development.md

 - Richtext (or any ident layout) can be wrapped to fit into the size of a table column.
 Indent layout always wrap at the right margin line.
-- making a horizontal line as wide as the cell above/below or as the whole page
+- making a horizontal line as wide as the cell above/below or as wide as the page
 - having additional cells on the right of a richtext without them being pushed over the right margin (the text wraps earlier).
 - In a diagram, the content of a box can fit to the size of the box.
-  This is especially useful is there are subdiagrams in the box.
+  This is especially useful if sub-diagrams exist in the box.
 Before this was possible only with some ugly hacks.

-There is also a CSS like box model that allows setting border sizes and margins on cells and respect them in the layout.
+A CSS like box model can be use for setting border sizes and margins on cells and respect them in the layout.
 MPS by default allows only borders of size 1.

 This framework is compatible with the existing layouts in MPS.
-That means, there're implementations for horizontal/vertical/ vertical-grid/indent layouts, that support this new architecture.
+That means, implementations for horizontal, vertical, vertical-grid and indent layouts exist, that support this new architecture.
 You don't need to change anything, and you can still use the MPS editor language.

 You can also have custom layouts based on the default MPS layout architecture.
-This framework is able to handle them in a parent cell (for example: margin comments) or in a child cell (e. g. math).
+This framework can handle them in a parent cell (for example: margin comments) or in a child cell (e.g. math).

 {{ contribution_by('slisson') }}